stelzinga/MF/MGT_99.Legend.md

 - Manager: the name of the Manager for the Group.
 This person is ultimately accountable for the performance of the Activity associated to the Group.

 NB: in most cases an Activity equals Group.
 In other words, the Activity is determined by the existence of a Group of Staff performing Processes, and vice versa the Group of Staff performing the same Processes reflects the Activity.
 As such, above properties of a Group can be omitted and one can refer to the Activity.
 The details for Activity and Group can thus effectively be merged.
 Groups form the link between Activities and Staff.
 Therefore, the regular review of Groups implies regular review of Staff within the Group.

 ### Roles and Responsibilities
 Once Activities have been identified and Groups have been defined, Staff need to be made aware of what is expected of them within the Group.
-This is defined through Roles & Responsibilities which formalises the Role of the Staff within a Group and the Responsibilities assigned to that Role through *delegating* or delegation.
+This is defined through Roles & Responsibilities which formalises the Role of the Staff within a Group and the Responsibilities assigned to that Role through *delegating* or *delegation*.

 Deliverables for Roles & Responsibilities are:
 - Delegating
 - Role
 - Responsibilities
 - Job Description
 - Other Roles

 #### Delegating
-Delegating is a key concept in the design of a Venture and is defined as:
+Delegating is a key concept (strictly speaking it is a Framework) in the design of a Venture and is defined as:
-1) the act by which a *Delegator* (mostly the Manager)
+1. The act by which a *Delegator* (mostly the Manager)
-2) gives *Responsibility* for completion of a Process to
+2. gives *Responsibility* for completion of a Process to
-3) a suitable *Delegatee* (Staff), including
+3. a suitable *Delegatee* (Staff), including
-4) the associated *Authority* that goes with said Responsibility
+4. the associated *Authority* that goes with said Responsibility
-5) which bestows upon the Delegatee *Accountability* to the Delegator for the Result of said Process, yet
+5. which bestows upon the Delegatee *Accountability* to the Delegator for the Result of said Process, yet
-6) without the Delegator losing the original *Accountability* which
+6. without the Delegator losing the original *Accountability* which
-7) requires *Oversight* from the Delegator over the Delegatee
+7. requires *Oversight* from the Delegator over the Delegatee
-NB: the singular *Process* can be read as an Objective, an Activity or the entire Venture.
+NB: the singular *Process* in above explanation can be read as an Objective, an Activity or the entire Venture.

 The Responsibility to perform a Process requires Authority which is the power or right to give orders and expect them to be obeyed (exact obedience), commit Resources (Staff, Assets, Suppliers), and make decisions.
 Clearly defined Authority is key in the ability to achieve the Result expected from the Responsibility of performing a Process.
 This goes two ways:
 1. The Delegatee knows which Authority was delegated;
-2. Staff, Group(s) and Suppliers subject to this Authority know that the Delegatee has obtained that Authority.
+2. Staff, Groups and Suppliers subject to the Authority effectively know the Delegatee has obtained that Authority.

 Once Responsibility has been Delegated, the Delegatee is automatically bestowed with the Accountability to *discharge the Responsibility* i.e., for the delivery of the Result of the Process (an often used term in regulatory guidelines).
 Accountability means one is liable to report to someone (Manager, CEO, Board of Directors, etc.) on the Result of a Process and face consequences if it is not achieved.
 Note that one can delegate Responsibility and Authority, but one *cannot* delegate Accountability!
 In other words, a Delegator *can* delegate Responsibility (and the Authority that goes with it), from which automatically flows the fact that the Delegatee owes Accountability to the Delegator.
 However, a Delegator *cannot* delegate that Accountability on a standalone basis i.e., cannot make a Delegatee accountable for a Process for which the Delegator has *not* delegated Responsibility nor Authority to the Delegatee.

 As part of the overall Accountability the Delegator performs Oversight of the Delegated Process, and thus the Delegatee, to assure the expected Results have been obtained *and* in return to be able to report to the person who delegated the Process to the Delegator etc. Because Managers delegate many Processes to their reporting Staff they need perform Oversight by design of their role.
 As such, Oversight is an integral part of Management Function Controlling, see [## Controlling].

 In order to delegate a Process, the Authority that goes with a Responsibility must *permit* Delegation to take place.
 Without such permission a Process cannot be delegated.
+A Manager who has been delegated a Responsibility and Authority can delegate to someone else, provided that the Authority permits it.
+This is called *sub-delegation*.

 A Manager can choose not to delegate i.e., to *retain* Responsibility and also Authority.
 A Manager can also claim responsibility back, a.k.a. to *revoke* Responsibility and Authority.

-A Manager who has been delegated a Responsibility and Authority can delegate to someone else, provided that the Authority permits it.
-This is called *sub-delegation*.

 It is technically possible to delegate Responsibility without also delegating Authority, resulting in *Accountability without Authority*.
 This is not desirable, but it happens.
-It essentially means that the Delegatee will depend on the Delegator to get access to resources, and to use the Delegator to exact obedience (this is where the concept of Sponsorship comes in in Project Management).
+It essentially means that the Delegatee will depend on the Delegator to get access to Resources, and to use the Delegator to exact obedience (this is where the concept of Sponsorship comes in in Project Management).

-Escalation is the process of moving up the delegation tree to a level of Authority that is able to make a decision, commit resources or otherwise enforce obedience, because the person escalating does not have the Authority to do that him/herself.
+*Escalation* is the process of moving up the delegation tree to a level of Authority that is able to make a decision, commit resources or otherwise enforce obedience, because the person escalating does not have the Authority to do that him/herself.

-Last but not least, often Managers do not explicitly delegate Responsibilities to Staff within the Group they are the Manager: Responsibilities are often delegated by design of the Activity organisation within the Venture.
-Although this is not a restriction, it does mean that Managers may not always be aware of Responsibilities being fulfilled (or not!) within the Activity they are being held Accountable for!
+Last but not least, often Managers do not explicitly delegate Responsibilities to Staff within the Group they are the Manager for: Responsibilities are often delegated by design of the Activity organisation within the Venture.
+Although this is not a restriction, it does mean that Managers may not always be aware of Responsibilities being fulfilled (or not!) within the Activity they are being held Accountable for.

-In summary, when delegating Responsibility and Authority for a Process the Delegator remains accountable for the Result to whomever the Delegator is accountable to (Manager, CEO, Board of Directors, Shareholders,...), whereas, at the same time, the Delegatee becomes responsible for assuring the Process delivers the expected Result using the Authority granted and in doing so automatically becomes accountable to report to the Delegator with regards to said Result.
+In summary, when delegating Responsibility and Authority for a Process the Delegator remains accountable for the Result to whomever the Delegator is accountable to (Manager, CEO, Board of Directors, Shareholders,...), whereas, at the same time, the Delegatee becomes responsible for assuring the Process delivers the expected Result using the Authority granted and in doing so automatically becomes Accountable to the Delegator with regards to said Result.

 The above explains the fundamental concepts of delegating.
 There exist some subtleties.
 One is that Responsibility (and Authority) can be bestowed upon a Group instead of an individual Staff.
-This then means, in theory at least, that the Group is also accountable.
+This then means, in theory at least, that the Group is accountable.
 This Accountability sits in reality with the Manager of the Group, not the entire Group.

 #### Roles
 The Role of a Staff within a Group is indicative of two key aspects from the concept of Delegating discussed above: Responsibility and Authority.
 The Role is most often formalised with a Job Title and/or a Corporate Title.
 A Job Title is a short label indicating what type of Processes (or Objectives or entire Activities) the Role is responsible for and potentially what type of Authority goes with that.
 The Corporate Title implies both a level of seniority in that Role as well as Authority that comes with it e.g., Associate, Vice President, Senior Vice President, Director, Managing Director, etc.
-A Role helps convey an overall idea of the level of Responsibility delegated to the Staff for a specific functional scope.
+A Role helps convey an overall idea of the level of Responsibility delegated to the Staff for a specifically or broadly defined functional scope.
 In addition, it helps defining what type of Responsibilities can be delegated to Staff holding that Role.
 This is particularly useful for Managers.
-Note that it is possible to have more than one Role within a Group or across Groups!
-A well defined Role contains both Job Title and Corporate Title, and if the Role is well defined it explains in just a few words the Responsibilities from a high level.
+It is possible to have more than one Role within a Group or across Groups!
+A well defined Role contains both Job Title and Corporate Title, and if the Role is well defined it also explains in just a few words the Responsibilities from a high level.

 #### Responsibilities
 Where the Role is high level and indicative, the actual Responsibilities detail what it is that Role is really responsible for.
-It should also, clarify the Authority the Role has to exact obedience i.e., whom should execute instructions given by the Role, and for what type of Processes.
+It should also clarify the Authority the Role has to exact obedience i.e., whom should execute instructions given by the Role, and for what type of Processes.
 Clearly defined Responsibilities are important for two reasons: a) the obvious one of making sure what it is a Staff is expected to do, and b) less obviously, clarifies also what the Staff is *not* supposed to do.
 For a Manager clearly defined Responsibilities enable to assign work, by delegating to the best suited Staff or Group.

 #### Job Description
 The Job Description or JD is a document that formalises the Roles and  Responsibilities in the context of the Venture.
 If often gives a high-level description of the Venture in which the Activity operates and a more detailed description of the Activity in which the Role as well any expected interactions with peers in the Group and/or other Groups.
 In addition, a JD also details required Skills and Experience.

 #### Other Roles
 It is possible that various positions are held either within or outside the Venture that do not directly contribute to the Job Description.
 The scope is broad but can include memberships of clubs within the Venture or, more commonly, positions held in outside organisations representing the sector the Venture is part of, or positions held within other Ventures e.g., Director on the board of a non-competing organisation.
-Although such roles do not directly contribute to the Venture they can contribute to the well being of Staff or allow them to get a different experience and grow their Skills.
+Although such roles do not directly contribute to the Venture they can contribute to the well being of Staff or allow them to get a different experience and grow their Skillsz which in turn may be beneficial to the Venture.
 ________________________________________
 ## Leading
 Leading involves processes to *drive* or *motivate*  those *who do it*.
+It is both forward and backward looking in its approach.

 This third Management Function entails directing, influencing, and motivating Staff to perform Operations as per the Planning and within the Organisation.
 It also involves the social and informal sources of influence to inspire others whilst considering concerns and issues the Staff may have.
 Effective Managers lead Staff mostly through motivation to progressively attain Objectives.

 Leading is often seen as a different manner to realise Objectives than Managing which can rely heavily on the concept of Delegating.
 However, in the broader context suggested above, Leading and Managing go hand in hand.
 In effect, leadership involves a manner of *interacting* with Staff that is less based on a hierarchical position or authority (established in Organising) and more on an approach based on interpersonal skills.
 Leading, more than Managing, is key to drive Change in modern organisations.

 Change is the paradigm of Management in modern days.
 It is impossible for most Ventures to survive without a near continuous adaptation to a changing Environment: new and improved technology, changing demands, ever evolving constraints (social, economical, regulatory, political, fiscal).
 Change is a necessity for many reasons but also often viewed as a constraint or stifling force.
 Leaders propose and guide change throughout a Venture.
 By growing ideas, knowledge and individuals new Leaders will emerge within the Venture and prepare it for the future.

 In below Key Deliverables the common theme is interaction.
 As such, a core Process involved in Leading is some form of communication with one or more individuals.
 Note that none of the Key Deliverables for Leading are tangible nor easily measurable, unlike the deliverables for Planning, Organising and Controlling.

 Key deliverables of Leading are:
 - Safe Space
 - Direction